What is Sky Comedy? Launch date, shows and more for the new comedy channel

 What new shows are coming to Sky Comedy?

-There’s a whole host of brand-new content straight from the US, with an array of talent starring.
+There’s a whole host of new content straight from the US, with an array of talent starring – but Sky Comedy’s big launch show, starting at 9pm on Monday 27th December, is Miracle Workers starring Daniel Radcliffe and Steve Buscemi.

+Radcliffe plays Craig, a low-level angel, with Buscemi as his boss, God, who has lost interest in mankind and is instead spending most of his time focusing on his hobbies.
+To prevent the destruction of Earth, Craig and his friends must answer a prayer and bring a couple together.

-Kathryn Hahn plays the lead in Mrs Fletcher, which was a critical success when it aired stateside at the end of 2019, and follows a divorcee’s sexual re-awakening following a mid-life crisis, and her son’s own coming of age at college.
+Mrs Fletcher, which was a critical success when it aired stateside at the end of 2019, sees Kathryn Hahn ins the lead role and follows a divorcee’s sexual re-awakening following a mid-life crisis, and her son’s own coming of age at college.

 The Righteous Gemstones – about a family of televangelists and megachurch pastors – stars its creator Danny McBride alongside a supporting cast that includes John Goodman, Adam DeVine and Edi Patterson.